How to Write a Business Plan for Small Business: 8 Steps

 consultant working

-Focus your initial business plan around a specific selection of services within your areas of subject matter expertise.
+• Build your initial business plan around a focused set of services tailored to your skills and expertise.

 1. Outline Your Offerings